aaronr7734/team-8-project/reports/report-07.md

 ### **What should we do next time**:

-   Elizabeth's Thoughts: I think that we could share our code for next meeting just so we can have a clear idea of the progress made.
+   Elizabeth's Thoughts: I think that we could share our code for the next meeting just so we can have a clear idea of the progress made.

-   Ceanna's Thoughts: I think we should take to the backend and frontend groups before the meeting ended, so that we can firgure out a more conise plan.
+   Ceanna's Thoughts: I think we should take to the backend and frontend groups before the meeting ends so that we can figure out a more concise plan.

    Aaron's Thoughts: We need to spend a lot more time rehearsing next time we have a presentation.